mcapell/setup_workstation/README.md

-# Ubuntu setup for development
+# Ansible: workstation setup

 Run the installer:

 `bash setup.sh`

+or to run a specific role:

+`bash setup.sh development`

 ## Group of roles